Julian Jootaek Kim: Fidelio

-Fidelio, the sole opera composed by Ludwig van Beethoven, was presented in Rome's Sala Santa Cecilia in Parco della Musica, conducted by Sir Antonio Pappano in 2016.
-This German opera graced an Italian theater stage in a concert format.
+Fidelio, the sole opera composed by Ludwig van Beethoven, was presented in concert format at Rome's Sala Santa Cecilia in Parco della Musica, conducted by Sir Antonio Pappano in 2016.
 Julian Kim took on the role of the king's minister, Don Fernando.
-Despite being the youngest among the performers, Kim portrayed his character with a commanding presence befitting the highest rank.
 In critics' reviews, Julian Kim was praised as 'The still very young baritone from South Korea Julian Kim offered a surprise as the beautifully singing Don Fernando.
 A real cavalier baritone, who is currently studying in Milan, gave a tremendous test of talent and also with an almost Austrian German diction!
 You should remember this name' and 'Julian Kim's Don Fernando is seraphic, above all thanks to a soft timbre and soft phrasing that distinguish Korean.'

 Don Carlo

 Following the record-breaking flood in Venice in 2019, Don Carlo was staged at Teatro La Fenice amidst challenges.
-The theater's electrical facilities were damaged, preventing performers from rehearsing on-site.
-Concerns arose about whether the repairs could be completed in time for the opera's premiere.
-Against the odds, the opera opened as scheduled under the baton of Maestro Myung-whun Chung, serving as a symbolic triumph over adversity.
 Julian Kim portrayed Rodrigo, the Marquis of Posa, in this production.
 The critiques highlight: 'Excellent performance by Julian Kim (Posa), who possesses a remarkable voice, characterized by its dark timbre and skilled modulation between forte and piano.'
 They also stated: 'Among the performers, the most Verdian voice, exemplifying weight and solidity, belongs to baritone Julian Kim, notable for his portrayal as the Marquis of Posa, a role that received substantial directorial attention.'
 Furthermore, 'The Korean baritone, Julian Kim, excelled in his role as Rodrigo, showcasing outstanding vocal prowess.
 His well-supported singing voice, with its appealing timbre, coupled with secure phrasing enriched by subtle accents, added depth to his character portrayal.
 Additionally, his mastery in crafting the vocal line imbued his singing with a natural lyrical quality that was pleasing to the ear.'